Nudge Theory explained

-This article provides a practical explanation of the Nudge Theory.
+Nudge Theory: this article provides a practical explanation of the Nudge Theory.
 After reading, you’ll have a better insight into this behavioural psychology concept on how you can better understand how people think, make decisions, and act.
+This article contains a general explanation of the theory, steps and examples.
+Enjoy reading!

 What is the Nudge Theory?